 Lack of Yearbook templates for use and inspiration

-Google Slides does not have the ability to change images to specific sizes
+In 2016, Google Slides did not have the ability to change images to specific sizes

 Google Slides add-on